jdh8/wbridge5.book/constructive/opening/README.md

 Openings
 ========
-A hand with 13+ points or 12 HCP is sufficient for an opening.
+A hand with 12+ HCP or 13+ points and 11 HCP is sufficient for an opening.
 If both hands in a pair are opening hands, they can probably make a game contract.
 Therefore, with an opening hand, one must open to prevent a pass out.

 Moreover, some hands with good distribution but poor values are suitable for an opening as well.
 These openings are preemptive, which focus on disturbing